 In perimenopause, you experience fluctuating hormone levels.
-Estrogen and progesterone, which are produced in the ovaries, tend to decline as you go through menopause.
-However, there are receptors for estrogen and progesterone all over your body, which causes your entire physical being to be affected by the changes occurring in your ovaries.
+Estrogen and progesterone (hormones produced in the ovaries) tend to decline as you go through menopause.
+However, there are receptors for estrogen and progesterone all over your body.
+Thus, changes in your ovaries affect your whole body.

 The Relationship Between Melatonin and Perimenopause Fatigue

 Despite knowing that your sleep changes as you age, it still doesn’t make living with fatigue any easier.
-Many women in perimenopause find their fatigue extremely debilitating as it can cause depression, poor concentration, and an overall decrease in quality of life.
+Many women in perimenopause find their fatigue extremely debilitating.
+For example, fatigue can cause depression, poor concentration, and an overall decrease in quality of life.
 Fortunately, there are many ways to improve fatigue during menopause.

 Disclaimer: This is not medical advice, does not take the place of medical advice from your physician, and is not intended to treat or cure any disease.
 Patients should see a qualified medical provider for assessment and treatment.